johnperry-math/AoC2022/README.md

 The Ada library doesn't have a proper circular linked list, so it was a little tricky, but the result is more efficient, taking only about 2/3 as much time.

+## Day 21

+Monkey Math

+The monkeys are back, and they're yammering numbers or operations or something.

+1. Determine what number the `root` monkey will yammer once the other monkeys' yammering makes their way up the chain.
+2. Oops: determine what number **you** have to yammer so that the `root` monkey hears equal values from the two yammering at it.

+I rather liked this one, despite getting Part 2 wrong the first time.
+I had the right idea both times: recursion on both parts, and making my way _down_ the chain of yammering monkeys, "undoing" whatever they did along the way.
+However, I wasn't sufficiently careful about rewriting subtraction and division, as they aren't commutative.
+(Some mathematician _I_ am...)